-, hereby release Illinois Eastern Community Colleges and any representatives thereof from any and all liability claims that may arise in relation to any laboratory procedure which interrupts the integrity of the skin or any EKG performed.
-To the best of my knowledge I do not now have nor have I ever had any condition which may be communicated through blood, blood products, o bodily fluids.
-I give my consent for a classmate to practice ve and EKGs on me under the supervision of a Med · Student Signature Date
+, hereby release Illinois Eastern Community Colleges and any representatives thereof from any and all liability claims that may arise in relation to any laboratory procedure which interrupts ne integrity of the skin or any EKG performed.
+To the best of my knowledge I do not now have nor have I ever had any condition which may be communicated through blood, blood products, or bodily fluids.
+I give my consent for a classmate to practice venip and EKGs on me under the supervision of a Medico · Student Signature Date TO BE COMPLETED PRIOR TO LABORATORY PRACTIC CE OF VENIPUNCTURES AND